 Why I Practice Chinese Medicine in Portland

-I love this medicine because I see amazing results everyday.
-Everyday, I see how Chinese medicine can make profound changes for people in their lives.
+I love this medicine because I see amazing results every day.
+With each patient, I see how Chinese medicine can make profound changes for people in their lives.
 A person’s health is a very personal thing, and to be a part of that healing process feels like an enormous privilege.

 I have seen so many people resign themselves to poor health.
 It’s as if we get used to feeling unwell.
 To be offered only medications leaves large aspects of our health unattended.
 As acupuncturists, we look at the big picture, and patients like you have a chance to tell your story so we can provide care unique to the individual and treat the root of the problem, rather than just the symptoms.